-Then click on the blue link on the right “Click here to visit Twitter validation page”.
-You will get on the page below, to validate your Twitter card.
-Enter the URL of your article or page, validate and send a request for approval.
+Then go to this page to validate your Twitter card.
+Enter the URL of your article or page and send a request for approval.

 At last, all you have to do is wait for a confirmation email from Twitter to be able to publish your Twitter Card!